JaydenElliott/remote-linux-worker/README.md

 cargo run --bin rlw-server
 ```

-Logging is used so ensure `RUST_LOG=info` to see the full log output.
+Logging is used, so ensure `RUST_LOG=info` to see the full log output.

 ### Client